 |ANTI-MAC (Mycobacterium avium intracellulare complex)|

 The structurally similar drug, rifampin, is known to reduce the plasma concentrations of a number of other drugs (see prescribing information for rifampin).
-Although rifabutin is a weaker enzyme inducer than rifampin, it may be expected to have some effect on those drugs as well.
+Although a weaker enzyme inducer than rifampin, rifabutin may be expected to have some effect on those drugs as well.

 Carcinogenesis, Mutagenesis, Impairment of Fertility